Philadelphia 76ers: City and Earned uniforms

 The team's first annual "City" uniform features an ornate "Phila" lettering, blue numbers with red drop shadows, and other elements inspired from the United States Declaration of Independence in 1776.
 Their second "City" uniform, inspired by the 1976 film Rocky, shows thirteen stars to represent the Thirteen Colonies.
 It was based on Rocky because it was from "'76".

-By virtue of qualifying for the 2018 playoffs, the Sixers were also given an "Earned" uniform in the 2018–19 season.
-The Sixers' "Earned" uniforms were similar to the Rocky "City" uniforms, except that the base was white and the lettering and stars were in blue.
+By virtue of qualifying for the 2018 playoffs, the 76ers were also given an "Earned" uniform in the 2018–19 season.
+The team's "Earned" uniforms were similar to the Rocky "City" uniforms, except that the base was white and the lettering and stars were in blue.

-The Sixers' "City" uniform for the 2019–20 season paid homage to the Liberty Bell, featuring an ornate "Philadelphia" wordmark and red serifed numbers.
+The team's "City" uniform for the 2019–20 season paid homage to the Liberty Bell, featuring an ornate "Philadelphia" wordmark and red serifed numbers.
 The gold bell silhouette is prominently featured on the beltline.
 This design returned for the 2025–26 season, but recolored in navy blue.

 The 2020–21 "City" uniform paid homage to the Allen Iverson era and the Boathouse Row landmark, featuring a black base with red, blue and white accents.
 The Boathouse Row illustration is drawn in white above "Philadelphia" in white with blue drop shadows.
 The numbers, also in white with blue drop shadows, are placed on the left chest.

-The Sixers' "Earned" uniform for 2021 (after qualifying in the 2020 playoffs) featured a blue silhouette of the Liberty Bell on a white background, with white numbers placed in the middle.
+The team's "Earned" uniform for 2021 (after qualifying in the 2020 playoffs) featured a blue silhouette of the Liberty Bell on a white background, with white numbers placed in the middle.

 In commemoration of the NBA's 75th anniversary, the 2021–22 "City" uniforms featured elements of previous uniform designs (a.k.a.
 "Mixtape").
-The Sixers' edition featured a navy blue base and red lettering taken from the 1972–77 uniforms.
-Red, orange, green and blue blocks on each side paid tribute to the team's former home, the Spectrum, and also represented fan support for each of Philadelphia's "Big Four" teams (red representing the Phillies, orange representing the Flyers, green representing the Eagles, and blue representing the 76ers).
+The team's edition featured a navy blue base and red lettering taken from the 1972–77 uniforms.
+Red, orange, green and blue blocks on each side paid tribute to the team's former home, the Spectrum, and also represented fan support for each of Philadelphia's "Big Four" teams (red representing the Philadelphia Phillies, orange representing the Flyers, green representing the Eagles, and blue representing the 76ers).
 The Spectrum center court logo, featuring the arena silhouette at the center, adorned the shorts, and the "S" from that logo was placed on the waist.

 The 2022–23 "City" uniform centered around Philadelphia's Greek translation of the "City of Brotherly Love", which was inscribed in front of the uniform.
 The mostly minimalist style uniform has a white base, red text and striping, and blue trim, and was inspired by the city's love of basketball in all levels.

-For the 2023–24 "City" uniform, the Sixers again went with the "City of Brotherly Love" theme, featuring a letter style inspired by the neon signage of the Reading Terminal Market.
+For the 2023–24 "City" uniform, the 76ers again went with the "City of Brotherly Love" theme, featuring a letter style inspired by the neon signage of the Reading Terminal Market.
 The navy-based uniform again incorporated the "13 star circle", Liberty Bell silhouette, and the "Bicentennial 76" insignia.

 The "City" uniform for the 2024–25 season was based on the 2021–22 "City" uniform, albeit in white with blue numbers.